SourceAudio/sa-adobe-panel-beta/README.md

 Welcome to the testing beta for our new Adobe Panel!
 This started as a small project that has gained a lot of traction, and we're excited to get in front of new testers!

-> **Disclaimer**: While the repo says "beta", it's probably technically closer to an alpha.
+> **Disclaimer**: While the repo says "beta", it's technically closer to an alpha.
 There will be things that might not work.
 If you find one, please make an issue!

 ## Requirements
 - Windows or OSX